Research Skills and Training Induction Event

 The induction event is designed as an opportunity for you to develop key skills, especially those that are necessary in the first stages of a research degree, and for you to foster connections with the other members of your cohort.

-A number of team-building activities, training workshops and presentations will be organised within an informal setting.
+A number of team-building activities, training workshops and presentations will be organised within an informal setting, likely to be one day in each partner institution.
 It is the opportunity for you to ask questions and develop your early stage researcher networks.

 Attendance is compulsory, unless valid reasons for absences are given to the Programme Manager in advance.

-Fellows will also have access to a wide range of core and specialist training modules to support their research and career ambitions.
+A wide range of core and specialist training modules are available for fellows to access, from which they can build a ‘toolkit’ of skills required to support their research and academic career ambitions.

 GW4 Transferable Skills Training

-As GW4-CAT Fellows, they will also have access to a wide range of transferable skills training, including communication, writing skills and project management, at all of the participating GW4 universities (subject to availability).
+GW4-CAT HP Fellows also have access to a wide range of transferable skills training, including communication, writing skills and project management, at all of the participating GW4 universities (subject to availability).
 You will be responsible for your own travel costs.
-Please discuss any course fees with the GW4-CAT administrative team.
+Please discuss any course fees with the GW4-CAT HP administrative team.

 A full list of training for postgraduate researchers is available at each of the respective universities:

 University of Bath: https://www.bath.ac.uk/departments/doctoral-college/